 If you have not already done so, please begin by visiting the Grants page to learn about deadlines, eligibility and the application process for the Rozsa Foundation Granting Program.

-These experiments should represent a fundamental shift in the way the organization has been working previously.
+These experiments should represent a fundamental shift in the way the organization has been working previously, either around business strategies or modes of program delivery.

 These experiments should test a clearly articulated hypothesis which, if proven to be correct, could have significant impact moving forward.